ApayRus/keyboard-tutorial/tutorial/keyboard4.md

 ![](./images/JJw7bBO.gif)

-Notice, now when we do something in `LangSwitcher` it changes `App` state.
-We change the parent state from the child with method.
-The method we passed from parent to child as a prop.
+Notice, when we do something in `LangSwitcher` it changes `App` state.
+We change the parent state from the child with the method that we passed from the parent to the child as a prop.

 ### Switching keyboards (languages)